 How AI Is Transforming Public Safety Leadership

-“Address the ‘shadow AI’ reality.
+In the book Leading Police with AI, Dr. Stephen A. Morreale urges leaders to acknowledge AI already in use across their agencies.
+He says, “Address the ‘shadow AI’ reality.
 Many officers are already using AI on personal devices.
 It’s better to establish proper guidelines than pretend it’s not happening.”

 This reality is not a moment to look away.
 It is a chance to lead.
 AI in public safety should enable real people to do real work more efficiently, with fewer errors, and with complete human oversight.
-It should conserve time and attention, enabling leaders to lead more effectively.
+It should conserve time and attention, allowing leaders to lead more effectively.
 It should lower stress, not raise it.
 It should be boring in the best way, like power steering, quietly doing its job so your team can do theirs.

 AI As An Assistant, Not A Replacement